-I’m an extremely fortunate therapist who’s able to do exactly what he’s passionate about: Couples Therapy (or Relationship Therapy).
+I’m an extremely fortunate therapist who’s able to do exactly what he’s passionate about: Couples Counseling Burlingame (or Relationship Therapy).
 There’s no better feeling than seeing a couple come in full of frustration and resentment and leave with a deeper level of understanding and commitment with each other.

 Most people know that the divorce rate in the U.S. is about 50%.
 However, that statistic doesn’t account for long-term relationships that don’t end up in marriages.
 If we take those into consideration, I suspect the success rate for long-term relationships would fall below 50%.
 It goes to show how hard it is to maintain a happy long-term relationship.
 It requires much time, effort, and endless communication.
 But we also know how good it feels to know that we’re in a stable and committed relationship.
 My goal as a therapist is to help you achieve exactly that.